alliefn/simple-searchengine/README.md

 * Wow improvement to be done 2

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+_in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+based on IF2123 Aljabar Linear Geometri, Bandung Institute Technology

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Syihabuddin Yahya Muhammad - 13519149, Nabil Nabighah - 13519168, Allief Nuriman - 13519221